core-wg/senml-spec/draft-jennings-core-senml.md

     only be included in the first object of the array.

 Links:
-: An array of objects that can be used to extent this specification.
+: An array of objects that can be used to extend this specification.
 A Links
     element can only be included in the first object of the array.
-Each object in the Link array is constrained to constrained to being a map of strings to strings where with unique keys.
+Each object in the Link array is constrained to being a map of strings to strings with unique keys.

 Version:
 : Version number of media type format.
 This attribute is optional positive